 It makes sense.
 Parks have to pay council rates, insurance, water bills, electricity, rubbish disposal and so on.
 Free campsites have basically zero overheads.
 And with the rise of adventure travel (the industry is expected to tip $1,335,738 million by 2023) more and more campers are choosing remote-but-cheap over convenient-but-pricey.
 That’s putting a serious squeeze on local businesses.
 Free campsites have even been banned in the Meander Valley.

 But Richard Barwick from the Caravan & Motorhome Club of Australia says caravan parks have held a monopoly for too long.
 ‘What really matters is freedom of choice.
-You should have a choice of low-cost campsite or a caravan park or an Airbnb or whatever.
+You should have a choice between a low-cost campsite, a caravan park or an Airbnb.
 You shouldn’t be forced into using a product,’ he says.

 ‘We shouldn’t get anything for free.
 We shouldn’t even talk about free,’ Richard says.
 ‘We should talk about low-cost camping – because everything comes at a cost, and that’s not always a commercial value.’

 Richard is onto something here.
 Putting aside cut-throat market capitalism for a second, it’s worth pointing out that free camping isn’t exactly ‘free’.